MVCoconut/coconut.data/README.md

 }
 ```

-You may not that in this case we are return the next state directly, which is also possible since promises have an implicit cast from direct values.
+In this case we are returning the state changes directly, which is also possible since promises have an implicit cast from direct values.

 ### When Type Inference Fails